3mdeb/3mdeb-website/content/careers.en.md

         * Group insurance
         * Opportunity for development in the selected area
         * Work in hybrid mode
-        * Work in a modern office in an attractive location in Oliva
+        * Work in a modern office in an attractive location in Oliwa

   - title: "Junior&nbsp; **Project Manager**"
     description: